-Domain: E11 Modification Range: E57 Material

-Scope note: This property identifies E57 Material employed in an E11 Modification.

-The E57 Material used during the E11 Modification does not necessarily become incorporated into the E24 Physical Man-Made Thing that forms the subject of the E11 Modification.

-- the repairing of the Queen Mary (E11) employed Steel (E57) - distilled water (E57) was employed in the restoration of the Sistine Chapel (E11)
+Domain: Range: Quantification: E11 Modification E57 Material many to many (0,n:0,n) Scope note: This property identifies E57 Material employed in an E11 Modification.
+Examples: The E57 Material used during the E11 Modification does not necessarily become incorporated into the E24 Physical Man-Made Thing that forms the subject of the E11 Modification. the repairing of the Queen Mary (E11) employed Steel (E57) distilled water (E57) was employed in the restoration of the Sistine Chapel (E11)